 Every student who starts playing the piano, dreams to be able to execute this masterpiece (Fur Elise) as soon as possible.
 In this page, I analyze the theme of Fur Elise harmonically and in a stylistic way.

-Piano analysis of Fur Elise
+Piano sheet music and analysis of For Elise

 The first feature you can note is the simple harmony and melody.

 In art simplicity, clearness, naturalness are just like beauty.

 Harmony is based on A harmonic minor key.
 Main chords are two : the tonic one (A minor) and the dominant one that is E7.

 Afterwards, you come through variation to C major key (which you can still consider A minor key).

 In this part, chords are C major (1st degree in C Maj key) – G7 (5th d. in C Maj) – A min (6th d. in C Maj – 1th degree in A min key) and E7 (5th degree in A min).

 Melodic piano analysis of Fur Elise

 Read this table to understand the terminology used in the melodic analysis: